- History of the book and print culture

 “Imagining Reproduction: The Politics of Reproduction, Technology and the Woman Machine.”
 Journal of Medical Humanities 31.1 (March, 2010): 53-67.

 “The Technology and Future of the Book: What a Digital ‘Grub Street’ Can Tell us About Communications, Commerce, and Creativity.”
 In Producing the Eighteenth-Century Book: Writers and Publishers in England, 1650–1800.
 Ed.
 Laura Runge and Pat Rogers.
 University of Delaware Press, 2009.
 235-50.

 The Enlightenment Cyborg: A History of Communications and Control in the Human Machine, 1660–1830.
 University of Toronto Press, 2007.
 Shortlisted for the Raymond Klibansky Prize for the best ASPP-funded English-language book in the Humanities in Canada.

 “Enlightenment Cybernetics: Communications and Control in the Man-Machine.”
 The Eighteenth Century: Theory and Interpretation 49.2 (Summer 2008): 141-63.

 “Traversing the Territories: When Humanists Engage with Biotechnology and Technoscience.”
 Review Essay.
 New Media & Society 9.5.
 (2007): 871-9.

 “Virtually Human: the Electronic Page, the Archived Body, and Human Identity.”
-Chapter in The Future of the Page.
+In The Future of the Page.
 Ed.
-Peter Stoicheff and Andrew Taylor (Toronto: University of Toronto Press "Book and Print Culture" series, 2004), 231-54.
+Peter Stoicheff and Andrew Taylor.
+Toronto: University of Toronto Press "Book and Print Culture" series, 2004.
+231-54.

 “Of Shit and the Soul: Tropes of Cybernetic Disembodiment.”
 Body & Society 9.3 (2003): 73–92.